BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 |image2|

-In these windows our mission – should we choose to accept it – will be to categorize the antigens in the dataset and assign key metadata categories, particularly those pertaining to the groups being compared in the experiment (treatment vs. control).
+In these windows, our mission – should we choose to accept it – will be to categorize the antigens in the dataset and assign key metadata categories, particularly those pertaining to the groups being compared in the experiment (treatment vs. control).
 Specifically, in the first